jbottum/t5pat/langchain_markdown20.md

 * [Summarization](https://python.langchain.com/en/latest/use_cases/summarization.html): Compressing longer documents.
 A type of Data-Augmented Generation.
 * [Evaluation](https://python.langchain.com/en/latest/use_cases/evaluation.html): Generative models are hard to evaluate with traditional metrics.
 One promising approach is to use language models themselves to do the evaluation.

-As you can see from the previous section, LangChain includes many advanced features and it enables complex model processing.
+As you can see, LangChain includes many advanced features and it enables complex model processing.
 In our example, we will use models, prompts, and pipelines for question answering, text-to-text, sequence-to-sequence, and text-generation.

 ## Getting started